stylescape/brand/README.md

 #### Brand Name

-Capitalize the "B" and "F" in "Stylescape" in all copy text.
-The Stylescape should only be presented in all uppercase when displayed in our official logos; e.g.: "BLOCK FOUNDATION".
-In code, "block_foundation" is all lowercase / snakecase.
+Capitalize the first "S" in "Stylescape" in all copy text.
+Stylescape should only be presented in all uppercase when displayed in our official logos; e.g.: "STYLESCAPE".
+In code, "stylescape" is all lowercase / snakecase.

-- ✓ BLOCK FOUNDATION `(in Logo)`
+- ✓ STYLESCAPE `(in Logo)`
 - ✓ Stylescape `(in Text)`
-- ✓ block_foundation `(in Code)`
+- ✓ stylescape `(in Code)`
-- × BlockFoundation
-- × blockFoundation
-- × Block-Foundation
+- × StyleScape
 - × stylescape
+- × Style-scape
+- × Style scape
-- × block foundation
+- × Style Acape

 #### Headers

 All headers are written in Title Case.

-#### Emoji's

-We don't use them, ever.

 ## Color